FDio/csit/docs/ietf/draft-mkonstan-nf-service-density-01.md

-controlled by shared host data-plane, are then associated with specific NFV service (based on service discriminator) and subsequently are cross- connected/switched/routed by host data-plane to and through NF topologies per one of above listed schemes.
+controlled by shared host data-plane, are then associated with specific NFV service (based on service discriminator) and subsequently are cross- connected/switched/routed by host data-plane to and through NF topologies per one of the above listed schemes.

 # Virtualization Technology